wying3/cnf-certification-automation-with-dci/README.md

   name: Red Hat, Inc.
 ```

-*Note:* It's possible that once the helm chart certification project created then we can apply the next section([#Helm Chart Deploy and PR Chain Settings](https://github.com/ansvu/cnf-certification-automation-with-dci#helm-chart-deploy-and-pr-chain-settings)) to deploy the helmchart and do PR request to merge.
-Of course, there are couple important tests and requirements where pre-test of helm chart with `chart-verifier` to generate a report.yaml and make sure that all chart-verifier test cases are passed before it can merge.
-Another pre-requisite is, the container certification must be `published` in the catalog and those images are present there.

 ### Helm Chart Deploy and PR Chain Settings
+Upon the creation of the Helm chart certification project, we have the option to utilize the chained settings configuration from the preceding section to initiate the deployment of the Helm chart.
+Subsequently, we can submit a pull request (PR) for merging.
+It's crucial to note that there are a couple of vital prerequisites in place.
+Firstly, a pre-test of the Helm chart using the chart-verifier must be conducted to generate a report.yaml file, ensuring the successful completion of all chart-verifier test cases before the merge can proceed.
+Secondly, it is imperative that the container certification has been published in the catalog and that the corresponding images are available within the catalog as well.
 ```yaml
 ---
 do_chart_verifier: true